 About Dubrovnik Airport

 Dubrovnik Airport is an international airport located approximately 9.5 miles/15.5 km from the city center of Dubrovnik, Croatia.
-Dubrovnik Airport is a very busy airport during the European summer months, as it is a popular tourist destination.
-Dubrovnik Airport is the third busiest Croatian airport, right after Zagreb Airport and Split Airport.
+It is a very busy airport during the European summer months, as it is a popular tourist destination.
+It is the third busiest Croatian airport, right after Zagreb Airport and Split Airport.
 In February 2017, the airport opened a new terminal that, once operational, will be the largest in Croatia.
 The completion of the work is expected in 2019.

 Basic info and car hire in Dubrovnik Airport